samrylanjamesharris/NexusLLM/README.md

 3. Download the model (automatically on first run, or manually):
 - Auto-download: Just run the script.
-It'll automatically start downloading when you run the script.
-- Manual: Download [WizardLM-2-7B-GGUF](https://huggingface.co/MaziyarPanahi/WizardLM-2-7B-GGUF) or later models and place it in the project folder.
+It'll automatically start downloading when you run the script. place it in the project folder.